Elite Commercial Reit prices units at £0.68 or S$1.21 each

 "This vehicle has been structured in such a way that there is a lot of certainty in execution.
 You already have a base of private trust investors who are rolling over and you have another layer of cornerstone investors who are also subscribing, so the balance is what institutional or anchor investors will have.
 Then we have a small tranche for retail."

-There is however institutional participation from the existing investors in the private trust that hold the properties.
+There is, however, institutional participation from the existing investors in the private trust that holds the properties.
 All have agreed to roll over their existing stakes into the listed Reit vehicle.

 The Reit has assets under management of about £320 million currently and seeks to grow its portfolio over time through the potential development of undeveloped land in its portfolio, including a possible doubling in size of its Peel Park asset in Blackpool.

-The sponsor is 85 per cent held by Elite Partners Holdings (which former Viva Industrial Trust founder Victor Song and construction and property firm Ho Lee Group have a stake in), and 15 per cent by Sunway RE Capital.
-The sponsors will own about 20 per cent in the Reit vehicle.
+The Reit manager is 85 per cent held by Elite Partners Holdings (in which former Viva Industrial Trust founder Victor Song and construction and property firm Ho Lee Group have a stake), and 15 per cent by Sunway RE Capital.
+The sponsors will own about 20 per cent in the Reit vehicle post-IPO.

+The sponsors have also each given the Reit a right of first refusal over all future UK commercial acquisitions, including Elite UK Commercial Fund II, a private trust holding over 62 commercial properties located across the UK, primarily long-term leased to the UK government.

 The deal was handled by OCBC, UBS, CGS-CIMB Securities (Singapore) and China International Capital Corporation (Singapore).